-Water from the Missisquoi is piped to fourteen hydrants in Sheldon Springs.
-There are currently five dry hydrants in the Town.
+Water from the Missisquoi river is piped to fourteen pressure hydrants in Sheldon Springs.
+Currently 5 dry hydrants exist in the town.
+Municipal hydrants carrying potable water also exist and carry water between the village and the springs.
 Housing developments in the outlying areas must provide their own water for use in case of fire.
-Access to water, adequate roadways and turnarounds for fire-fighting vehicles should be reviewed during the permit process for all new development.
+Access to water, adequate roadways and turnarounds for fire fighting vehicles need review during the permit process for all new development.